 During the processing of applications, the ICROFS- and GUDP-secretariats may contact the project manager with clarifying questions.
 However, it will not be possible to provide new information that improves the application.
 In special cases, the secretariats may also seek professional advice from external experts.
-ICROFS and the GUDP-secretariat ensure that external experts are impartial and impose on them confidentiality in the processing of the application material.
+The ICROFS-secretariat ensure that external experts are impartial and impose on them confidentiality in the processing of the application material.